Columbus is a smart city. Thanks to that nerdy undercurrent, there are tons of amazing educational experiences around town.

 Cost: Admission prices vary.
 Click here for more info.

-About: It doesn’t matter how old I get, I’ll never be too old to think dinosaurs aren’t cool.
-With the recent arrival of Cryolophosauraus to OSU, dino’s are all the rage at Orton.
-But they have so much more to offer.
-From unique fossils to meteorites, it’s a great way to spend the afternoon.
+About: It doesn’t matter how old I get, I’ll never stop believing that dinosaurs are the coolest creatures that have ever roamed the planet.
+With the arrival of Cryolophosauraus to OSU, dinos are all the rage at Orton.
+But they have so much more to offer, like other unique fossils, meteorites, and more.
+Orton is a great way to spend an afternoon.

 Location: 125 Oval Dr S, Columbus, OH 43210

-Location: There are tons of locations around the city, but you can find the Main Library at 96 S Grant Ave, Columbus, OH 43215.
+Location: There are scores of locations around the city, but you can find the Main Library at 96 S Grant Ave, Columbus, OH 43215.

 About: I’ll be the first to admit that I don’t know anything about plants.
-Not how to keep them alive or what they need to thrive, but I do enjoy looking at them.
-Franklin Park Conservatory offers camps, classes, and outreach programs, on topics ranging from horticulture to cooking and culinary arts.
+Not how to keep them alive or what they need to thrive, but I do enjoy looking at them, which makes Franklin Park Conservatory a little slice of heaven.
+The Conservatory offers camps, classes, and outreach programs on topics ranging from horticulture to cooking and culinary arts.
 Plus, while you’re fostering your new green thumb, your kids can take a run around the new Children’s Garden.
 It’s epic.

 Location: 1777 E Broad St, Columbus, OH 43203